yetulaxman/linux-2/_tutorials/06-INNUca-pipeline.md

 ---
-title: Running containerised pipeline - INNUca pipeline
+title: Running a Containerised Pipeline - INNUca Pipeline
 ---
-# Running a pipeline
+# Running a Containerised Pipeline

-We have gained some skills in handling the docker and container.
-Let's run a bioinformatics pipeline which has real world application.
+We have gained some skills so far in handling the docker and container.
+Let's run a bioinformatics pipeline which hassome  real world application.

-Innuca is a standardized, fully automated, flexible, portable and pathogen-independent pipeline for bacterial genome assembly and quality control starting from short reads.
+INNUca is a standardized, fully automated, flexible, portable and pathogen-independent pipeline for bacterial genome assembly and quality control starting from short reads.
 The new version of INNUca is available at [here](https://github.com/INNUENDOCON/INNUca)

-##Learning Objectives
+## Learning Objectives

 You will learn how to launch a real-world container and explore several subtasks that are involved as part of INNuca pipeline.
 This is also a good place to use most of the skills you have used in this course.